Feedback Lunch: Learned Feedback Codes for Secure Communications: System Model

 \section{System Model}

-Consider a real-valued Gaussian \gls{rdwtcf} with $\mathbb{P}(Y,Z|X)$, as depicted in Fig.~\ref{fig:wiretap}.
-The transmitter, Alice, sends a message $\mathbf{M} \in \F_2^{k}$ to the legitimate receiver, Bob, over $n$ channel uses, observed also by the eavesdropper, Eve.
+Consider first a real-valued block-fading RD-WTC-F with $\mathbb{P}(Y,Z|X)$, as depicted in Figure~\ref{fig:wiretap}.
+The transmitter, Alice, sends a message $\mathbf{M} \in \F_2^{k}$ to the legitimate receiver, Bob, over $n$ channel uses, which are also observed by the eavesdropper, Eve.
 The code rate is defined as $R = {k}/{n}$.
-At each channel use $i \in [1\!:\!1\!:\!n]$, the forward channels to Bob and Eve are given by
+At each channel use $i \in [1\!:\!1\!:\!n]$, the real-valued forward fading channels to Bob and Eve are modeled as